vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/3-automate-checks.md

     Attack Success Rate (Without Dynamic Attack): 27.30% Attack Success Rate (Improvement from Dynamic Attack): 10.20%
     ```
-    You can check the details in the report and see wat kind of attacks got successfull and see what you need to improve (maybe a better prompt injection model or retrain the existing one, maybe some simple addition to regex..)
+    When you run such test, you can check the details in the report and see what kind of attacks got successfull and plan what you need to improve; maybe a better prompt injection model or retrain the existing one, maybe some simple additions to regex..